-NOTE 12.
+NOTE 13.
 EARNINGS PER SHARE

-Basic earnings per share is computed by dividing earnings by the weighted average number of common shares outstanding during each period.
-Diluted earnings per share is computed by dividing earnings by the total of the weighted average number of shares of common stock outstanding during each period, plus the effect of outstanding stock options and unvested restricted stock grants.
-Potentially dilutive securities are excluded from the computation of diluted earnings per share if their effect is anti-dilutive.
+Basic earnings (loss) per share is computed by dividing earnings by the weighted average number of common shares outstanding during each period.
+Diluted earnings per share is computed by dividing earnings by the total of the weighted average number of shares of common stock outstanding during each period, plus the effect of dilutive outstanding stock options and unvested restricted stock grants.
+Potentially dilutive securities are excluded from the computation of diluted earnings per share if their effect is anti-dilutive to the loss from continuing operations.